Leveraging Large Language Models to Power Chatbots for Collecting User Self-Reported Data: Method

 \subsubsection{Experimental Conditions}

 Combining the two design factors, we created four designs of prompts: SP (\textbf{S}tructured format with \textbf{P}ersonality modifier), SN (\textbf{S}tructured format with \textbf{N}o personality modifier), DP (\textbf{D}escriptive format with \textbf{P}ersonality modifier), and DN (\textbf{D}escriptive format with \textbf{N}o personality modifier).
 Each participant was assigned to one prompt design and engaged in conversations of all four topics.
 (Refer to the supplementary material for all 16 variations of GPT-3 prompts created for combinations on topic and condition.)
 To mitigate the ordering effect among topics, half of the participants conversed in the order of Work--Food--Exercise--Sleep, and the other half in the order of Exercise--Sleep--Work--Food.
-Additionally, for each topic, we requested participants to engage with the chatbot twice: one in the \textbf{Positive} path (\eg, report high-quality sleep) and one in the \textbf{Negative} path (\eg, report poor sleep).
-Refer to Appendix \ref{appendix:paths} for an exhaustive list of paths and hints by topic provided by us to guide participants to compose their answers for each path accordingly.
+Additionally, for each topic, we requested participants to engage with the chatbot twice: one in the \textbf{Positive} path (\eg, report high-quality sleep) and one in the \textbf{Negative} path (\eg, report poor sleep). \majorrev{The two paths served as a general guideline for participants to exercise their imaginations in conducting \textit{open-ended} conversations with the chatbots.
+Participants could make up their own ``stories'' and we aimed to investigate whether and how GPT-3-powered chatbots can handle all sorts of user responses on their \textit{own}. } Refer to Appendix \ref{appendix:paths} for an exhaustive list of paths and hints by topic provided by us to guide participants to compose their answers for each path accordingly.